-Our counselors work with staff, students, parents and the community to provide developmental assistance to students.
-They are dedicated to promoting a positive school environment and improving the academic achievements of all students.
-Counselors help eliminate barriers to success by facilitating access to information, resources and support services appropriate to each student's needs.
+Garland ISD is dedicated to promoting a positive school environment and improving the academic achievements of all students.
+Our counselors help eliminate barriers to success by facilitating access to information, resources and support services appropriate to each student's needs.

-They also provide individual and group counseling for students whose personal concerns or problems put their personal, social, career and/or educational development at risk.
+Individual and group counseling is provided to students whose personal concerns or problems put their personal, social, career and/or educational development at risk.

 College and career planning

 Counselors at the middle and high school levels play an important role in helping students with career exploration and planning for college and/or a career.

 They also direct related campus and district activities including: